Should You Take Your Car?

 Consider car hire instead.
 For a one-week holiday, hiring a car in Mallorca (from €20/day) is almost always cheaper than the ferry vehicle supplement (€200+).
 Only bring your own car for longer stays.

-Plan Your Car Ferry Crossing
+Book Your Car Ferry to Mallorca